-Key audit matter Goodwill impairment testing is a key audit matter as it is heavily reliant on management's estimates and assumptions.
-The key inputs to the value-in-use computations are projected growth rates and discount rates.
+Key audit matter Goodwill impairment testing is a key audit matter as it is heavily reliant on management's estimates and assumptions, in particular projected growth rates and discount rates.

-Our audit performed and responses thereon

-We assessed the value-in-use computations for consistency with generally accepted methodologies, and assessed management's estimates of growth rates and discount rates based on historical performance, our knowledge of the CGUs' operations and environment, and general economic forecasts.
+Our audit performed and responses thereon We assessed the value-in-use computations for consistency with generally accepted methodologies, and evaluated management's estimates of growth rates and discount rates based on historical performance, our knowledge of the CGUs' operations and environment, and general economic forecasts.